mjvesa/herd/README.md

 Quick UI walktrough
 ===================
-The UI is not very complex.
-When Herd first opens you can open a source file by clicking its name in the file list.
+The UI is not very complex, mostly since it is quite unfinished.
+In the Files tab we can open a source file by clicking its name in the file list.
 The file can be saved by clicking the Save button.
 Change the name next to the Save button to save under a different name.
 Press the execute button to run the currently open file, and inspect the results by clicking on the Output tab next to the Editor tab.
 When "Clear and execute" is used to execute the program instead then the previous output is first removed.
 The same effect can be achieved by clicking "Clear layout" in the Output tab.

 The console under the editor panel contains useful messages about program execution.
 It is filled bottom-to-top, so that the latest message is at the top.
 "Clear console" clears the console of previous output.